“We quickly became comfortable with the Onix team’s expertise and the way they could easily explain what needed to be done and why.”

 “We found all virtual machines needed to be upgraded,” said Mike Botte, sales engineer at Onix.
 “After looking further at Railserve’s server environment, we identified the opportunity to deploy Google Cloud Platform (GCP) so the company could upgrade all of its existing Windows software without needing to purchase and manage licensing from Microsoft.”

 That’s when the hard work began.
 Onix established site-to-site VPN connectivity between the three Railserve corporate locations and the GCP migration project.
-The team then implemented a new version of Windows virtual machines within GCP and extended Active Directory to the cloud.
+The team then implemented a new version of Windows virtual machines within GCP, and extended Active Directory to the cloud.

 Because Railserve required remote connectivity for users traveling or working from home, Onix implemented a secure gateway solution using OpenVPN Access Server.
-This would allow users to establish a secure encrypted session to resources hosted in GCP without exposing unnecessary and insecure access ports to the internet.
+This allowed users to establish a secure encrypted session to resources hosted in GCP without exposing unnecessary and insecure access ports to the internet.
 It limited the overall attack surface of the GCP environment — and provided Windows domain authentication and authorization.

 Company officials also wanted to increase backup reliability and gain improved disaster recovery in place.